-Park the car, leave the keys in the hotel and spend three days on an outdoors getaway of kayaking, biking and hiking, with awesome dining, shopping, movies and entertainment mixed in.
+Park the car in Traverse City, leave the keys in the hotel and spend three days on an outdoor getaway.
+Enjoy kayaking, biking and hiking, with awesome dining, shopping, movies and entertainment mixed in.
 (Did we mention snorkeling to a movie?)
 This is your day-by-day guide to the best Traverse City weekend vacation.
 Ever.

 Today’s flyover: Park the car.
 Check into your hotel.
 Hop on your rental bikes and pedal southwest about 1.5 miles to the Village at Grand Traverse Commons.
 This sprawling campus of Italianate architecture and parkland was a state-of-the-art mental asylum when built in the late 1800s, but is now one of America’s most remarkable mixed-use restoration projects.
 Work up an appetite roaming (by foot or mountain bike) the hilly forest trails out back, and then refuel in one of the many eateries.
 Extend the experience by shopping the Mercato district, in the restored lower level of the campus centerpiece, Building 50.